 Herbal First-Aid Ointment

 Make this herbal first-aid ointment and you’ll have a safe, effective and super simple remedy to use on bites, stings, bumps, bruises, burns, and clean scrapes and cuts.
-This salve can also be used on herpes outbreaks.
+You can also use this salve on herpes outbreaks.
 (Caution: don’t use oil- and beeswax-based preparations on already infected wounds.)

-I recommend using fresh herbs that have been slightly wilted.
+I recommend using fresh herbs that you have slightly wilted.
 In my climate, wilting them overnight works well.
 Ideally the plants lose about 50 percent of their water as they wilt.

 What you’ll need…